boredazfcuk/docker-icloudpd/CONFIGURATION.md

 **notification_days**: When your cookie is nearing expiration, this is the number of days in advance it should notify you.
 You will receive a single notification, per day, in the days running up to cookie expiration.
 Default: 7.

 **authentication_type**: This is the type of authentication that is enabled on your iCloud account.
-Valid values are 'MFA' if you have two factor authentication enabled or 'Web' if you do not.
+Valid values are 'MFA' if you have multifactor authentication enabled or 'Web' if you do not.
 If 'Web' is specified, then cookie generation is not required.
 Default: 'MFA'.

 **directory_permissions**: This specifies the permissions to set on the directories in your download destination.
 Default: 750.